Telecom Billing - Quick Guide

 Fixed Pre-Paid Customers − These are the customers, who use Fixed line, i.e., landline services by paying their charges in advance.
 For example, PSTN, WiMax phone users.
 These customers recharge their phones based on their requirements.

 Fixed Post-Paid Customers − These are the customers, who use Fixed line, i.e., landline services by paying their charges after every invoice they receive.
 For example, PSTN, WiMax phone users.
 These customers pay their bills on monthly or bi-monthly basis.

 Now, we have customers in our billing system along with products and services.
 Customer starts utilizing all the products and services bought and start generating national and international, data and voice calls, which will be rated and billed by the billing system and we will discuss those processes in subsequent chapters.

 A customer starts generating usage at Network as soon as he/she starts using the products and services sold by the operator.
 A network element is a combination of software plus hardware and responsible for overall service control and metering events for any type of service.

 An event is a single billable occurrence of product usage, typically captured electronically by a network.
 For example, when a mobile phone user makes a telephone call, an event is generated, which contains information about that phone call, such as the call duration, the time of day the call was made, and the number that was called.

 What is a CDR?

 An event along with all its attributes is called Call Detail Record (CDR).
-A data collector in the network switch captures the usage in the form of Call Detail Record (CDR)/Usage Detail Record (UDRs).
-These raw CDRs/UDRs are in turn converted by the Mediation system in to a format understandable by the Billing System.
+A data collector in the network switch captures the usage in the form of Call Detail Record (CDR)/Usage Detail Record (UDR).
+These raw CDRs/UDRs are in turn converted by the mediation system into a format understandable by the Billing System.

-There could be different network elements controlling the services and producing different type of CDRs, for example, for GSM telephony:
+There could be different network elements controlling the services and producing different types of CDRs; for example, for GSM telephony −

 Voice calls are captured by the MSC (Mobile Switching Centre).